NATO

 In Hegseth’s book, The War on Warriors: Behind the Betrayal of the Men Who Keep Us Free, he wrote: “Why should America, the European ‘emergency contact number’ for the past century, listen to self-righteous and impotent nations asking us to honor outdated and one-sided defense arrangements they no longer live up to?
 Maybe if NATO countries actually ponied up for their own defense – but they don’t.
 They just yell about the rules while gutting their militaries and yelling at America for help.”

-All 32 members of the NATO alliance are expected to meet the 2 percent spending commitment in 2025 – the first time this has happened since the spending target was created in 2014.
+While it’s true there were many years that NATO members fell short of their financial obligations, those days are over.
+All 32 members of the alliance met or exceeded the two percent spending commitment in 2025 – the first time this has happened since the spending target was created in 2014.